KunkelAlexander/KunkelAlexander.github.io/_posts/2024-10-02-when-fourier-fails-inverse-polynomial-reconstruction-post.md

 The result looks as follows:
 <img src="{{ site.baseurl }}/assets/img/nonperiodicinterpolation-python/ipr_failure.png" alt="">
 What went wrong?
 The reconstruction is clearly divergent.
-The problem is lies with the conditioning of $$W$$, as is confirmed by plotting its singular values:
+The problem lies in the conditioning of $$W$$, as is confirmed by plotting its singular values:
 <img src="{{ site.baseurl }}/assets/img/nonperiodicinterpolation-python/ipr_svd.png" alt="">
 Its condition number in this case is $$\cond(W) = 10^16$$.
-One could go to smaller $$N$$, but we want high accuracy.
-So, we need to find a different solution.
-And Jung's paper has the solution: It can be shown that the expansion $$g$$ in the Chebyshev basis should decay exponential fast.
-Therefore, we can neglect the higher coefficient of $$g$$ and retain exponential accuracy.
-Effectively, this means that we project onto a polynomial subspace, just like in the Gegenbauer method.
-The projection Jung et al. propose is done via Gaussian elimination with truncation.
+Fortunately for us, Jung's paper proposes a solution: A projection to  a polynomial subspace performed via Gaussian elimination with a truncation:

 {%- highlight python -%}# LU decomposition with pivot